-Charleston Workers’ Comp Lawyers
+Charleston Workers’ Compensation Lawyers

 Injured on the Job?
 Call Our Firm at (843) 968-0886!

-Pierce, Sloan, Kennedy & Early LLC has been helping injured workers with their workers' comp claims since 1999.
+Pierce, Sloan, Kennedy & Early LLC has been helping injured workers with their workers' compensation claims since 1999.
 We understand how frustrating it can be to suffer an injury on the job, which is why we are just a phone call away.
-Our firm knows what steps you need to take following an accident to ensure you remain eligible for workers’ compensation benefits and can pursue the maximum recovery possible.
+Our firm knows what steps you need to take following an accident to ensure you remain eligible for workers' compensation benefits and can pursue the maximum recovery possible.
 Having recovered millions of dollars for our clients - including multi-million dollar recoveries - we can put our experience and resources to work for you.

 Why Do People Choose to Work with Pierce | Sloan?

-- Client-Centered Counsel - We focus our practice on building strong relationships with our clients and how to better serve their needs
+- Client-Centered Counsel - We focus our practice on building strong relationships with our clients and how to better serve their needs.

-- Commitment to Results - We work hard to recover the highest compensation possible
+- Commitment to Results - We work hard to recover the highest compensation possible.

-- Experience - We are trial-tested attorneys who are always prepared for trial
+- Experience - We are trial-tested attorneys who are always prepared for trial.

 We can review your case at no cost.
 Fill out a free case evaluation form online or call us at (843) 968-0886 to discuss your situation with a Charleston workers' compensation lawyer.

-In the State of South Carolina, you have two years to file a worker's compensation claim, beginning on the date of your accident.
-Worker's compensation cases can be highly complex.
+In the State of South Carolina, you have two years to file a workers' compensation claim, beginning on the date of your accident.
+Workers' compensation cases can be highly complex.
 You may want to hire an attorney if any of the following apply to you:

-- Your claim is denied
+- Your claim is denied.

-- You have trouble getting the treatment you need
+- You have trouble getting the treatment you need.

-- Your permanent disability rating is disputed
+- Your permanent disability rating is disputed.

-- You are having a worker's comp hearing
+- You are having a workers' comp hearing.

 What Is Workers’ Compensation?